zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

     You have enabled the debug mode.

+5. (Optional) Reproduce a bug that causes issues and review debug messages.
+If you are unable to resolve the issue, you can raise GitHub issues against the Zowe API Mediation Layer repository [here](https://github.com/zowe/api-layer/issues) or get support from the Zowe community via Slack at [https://slack.openmainframeproject.org](https://slack.openmainframeproject.org).

 6. Disable the debug mode.
 Modify the line which contains the `spring.profiles.include` parameter back to default:
     ```